BxCppDev/Bayeux/source/bxgeomtools/README.txt

-geomtools is a  C++ library which provides some basic geometry classes and tools.
+geomtools is a  C++ library which provides some basic geometry classes and tools for geometry modeling and management.

-geomtools depends on  the datatools and mygsl libraries.
+geomtools depends on  the materials and mygsl C++ libraries.
 It relies on some CLHEP classes and is compatible with GDML and GEANT4 concepts.

 Authors :